PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 multipart end boundary.

-We can test this out by sending the source `index.js` twice to our multipart server from the [Receiving Post Data](#receiving-post-data) recipe.
+We can test this out by sending the source `index.js` twice to our multipart server from the [Receiving POST data](#receiving-post-data) recipe.

+First let's start the upload server.

-First we can run the upload server from, in the `uploading-a-file` folder from that recipe we run:
+In the `uploading-a-file` folder, which was created in the [Receiving POST data](#receiving-post-data) recipe, we run:

 ```sh
 $ node server.js